scipopt/gcg/doc/resources/devs/detection/detection-params.md

   off                   turns <off> all detectors
 ```
 The different emphasis settings will modify parameters from the activation of specified detectors to the number of rounds they are called (see @ref detection).

+### Change Parameters of the Detection
+You can also modify other parameters of the detection.
+You can set them by entering `set` and then `detection`.
+In the following, we give a list of all parameters that can then be changed.
+\n
+A list of all detection parameters can be seen (and searched) when inserting `set detection` into the search box on the page of @ref interactive-menu.